 - Ask ahead: communicate with the venue or caterer about cleanup procedures, where trash goes, etc. If you’re hiring or relying on friends, make sure they are up to the task and take it seriously.
 The end of the party is just as important as the beginning!

-Share your pitfall preparations with #CappaCrucyCOmmentary on Facebook and Twitter or leave a comment below!Tags: charity, clients, customer service, decoration, event, event planning, events, guest, host, hostess, hostess gifts, hosting, multitask, party, party planning, planning, to-do, to-do lists
+Share your pitfall preparations with #CappaCrucyCOmmentary on Facebook and Twitter or leave a comment below!Tags: charity, clients, customer service, decoration, event, gifts, guest, hosting, multitask, party, planning, to-do lists